vickmuir/Backup/configure-simple-file-backup.md

 After you ordered your {{site.data.keyword.backup_full}} and the agent is installed on the server, you can start creating backups of your data.
 The article provides the steps to configure your agent, retention schedule and start your first backup job.

-## Starting WebCC
+## Starting Cloud Backup Portal
-{: #startWebCCconfigLin}
+{: #startPortalconfigLin}

-You need to be connected to the {{site.data.keyword.cloud}} private network to be able to start the WebCC portal.
+You need to be connected to the {{site.data.keyword.cloud}} private network to be able to start the Cloud Backup Portal portal.
 {:important}

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}.
 From the Navigational Menu, select **Classic Infrastructure**.